mabdinur/starterprojectspring/README_FULL.md

 ### Create @TraceMethod and @TraceClass annotations

-These new annotation with allow users to wrap methods or classes in a span.
-The TraceClass annotation will come with the ability to exclude private methods, and whether to include the name of the called method in the span  as an event.
+These annotation with allow you to wrap methods or classes in a span.
+You can configure whether to include the name of methods in the span or log the method call as an event.

 @TraceMethod fields:
 - String: name